nelsontky/let-it-go/README.md

     * There was no way an orbital group composed of 2 guys could enter female toilets to find out which facilities they had.
 And there is only so many times we can ask a female for help.
     * So we decided to create a [submissions portal](https://nelsontky.github.io/let-it-go-submission/) to excuse our inability to document female toilets.
         * We eventually used the submissions portal as an excuse to not document all the toilets in NUS too :new_moon_with_face: and decided to spend more time on the submissions portal to make it more polished.
-        * Learnt a lot from the submissions portal too.
+        * We learnt a lot from the submissions portal too.
 A similar section as this can be found in the submission portal's [README](https://github.com/nelsontky/let-it-go-submission/blob/master/README.md).

 All in all, milestone 1 + 2 was exciting as we were just blind kids experimenting with new technologies and blundering around copying stackoverflow answers with little to no understanding.
 Slowly yet surely, we came to understand what we were actually doing and actually came up with something stable by milestone 2.
 The best way to learn is to fail, and what better way is there to learn other than by reading countless pages of documentation and stackoverflow pages till our app started working?
-Moving fast and breaking things definitely gave us a better appreciation of the technologies we employed and by the end of milestone 2, we were even good enough to help other orbital mates fix some of the bugs in their code! :sunglasses::sunglasses::sunglasses:
+Moving fast and breaking things definitely gave us a better appreciation of the technologies we employed and by the end of milestone 2, we were even good enough to help other Orbital mates fix some of the bugs in their code! :sunglasses::sunglasses::sunglasses:

 ### Milestone 3
 Milestone 3 was one hell of a ride.
-The move fast and break things mindset we had in the earlier milestones came back to bite us hard as some deep rooted issues that we waved away back then surfaced. :grin: Here are some issues that actually came back and bit us hard.
+The move fast and break things mindset we had in the earlier milestones came back to bite us hard as some deep rooted issues that we waved away back then surfaced. :grin: Here are some issues that actually came back and bit us.
 1. Keys and security
     * Api key management and database security was always this niggling thought in our minds.
         * However, we dispelled all such thoughts in the earlier milestones as we were adopting a move fast and break things stance and why let boring concepts like key security and database rules slow us down?